aryan68125/iqinfinite_tasks/README.md

 CALL select_all_student(); --The stored procedures in postgres do not return a table It only happen in Microsoft SQL SELECT * FROM student;
 ```
-### Use triggers and caryy out calculations via trigger functions
+### Use triggers and carry out calculations via trigger functions
 create a table named student_marks:
 ```
 CREATE TABLE IF NOT EXISTS student_marks (